 Business or commercial debt collection focuses on recovering outstanding debts that are owed by one business or person to another company, or by a person for a debt that is related to business.
 By contrast, consumer debt collection involves recovering money that is owed for personal purposes.
 Business debts are often for products or services, while consumer debt is typically for things like credit cards, medical bills, mortgages, and car payments.

 There are also specific time limits, known as a statute of limitations, for taking action on certain types of debt; after the statute of limitations has run, the debt cannot be collected.
 For example, an action to recover based on a written contract must be commenced within 4 years from the date on which one of the parties breached or broke its promise to pay.
-Verbal contracts are governed by a 2 year statute of limitations that also runs from the date when one of the parties breach or failed to do something, like make a payment, under the agreement.
-A skilled Fresno business debt collection attorney can evaluate each of debts owed to your company, and develop a strategy for collecting these funds in an efficient, cost-effective manner.
+Verbal contracts are governed by a 2-year statute of limitations that also runs from the date when one of the parties breaches or failed to do something, like make a payment, under the agreement.
+A skilled Fresno county small business debt collection attorney can evaluate each of the debts owed to your company, and develop a strategy for collecting these funds in an efficient, cost-effective manner.

 Why Should I Use a Business Debt Collection Attorney Instead of a Collection Agency?

 Many collection agencies simply send form letters to debts, with the names, addresses and dollar amounts added to each letter.
 An agency may follow up on these letters with telephone calls, or even by using robocall software.
 If collection seems doubtful, the agency may simply stop trying to collect the debt.